Software tycoon Larry Ellison sets up SailGP circuit to rival America's Cup

 The one-design racing machines will be similar to the AC50 catamarans from the 2017 America's Cup in Bermuda, in which Ellison and Coutts' Oracle Team USA lost the Auld Mug to Team New Zealand.

-The pair, who were at the forefront of the 187-year-old America's Cup's recent foray into giant multihulls, declined to enter the 36th edition which will take place in 75-foot foiling monohulls in Auckland in 2021.
+The pair, who were at the forefront of the historic America's Cup's recent foray into giant multihulls, declined to enter the 36th edition which will take place in 75-foot foiling monohulls in Auckland in 2021.

 Instead, they were keen to build on the multihull legacy and came up with SailGP to fill what New Zealander Coutts thinks is a gap in the sail racing market.